juanbkm/donor2019/content/strategy-2030/rural-development-and-food-security.md

 ### Moving Forward

 In 2019, ADB published the report, “Ending Hunger in Asia and the Pacific by 2030: An Assessment of Investment Requirements in Agriculture,” which proposes to double investments in agricultural research and development, improvement of water management, and infrastructure to reduce marketing costs and postharvest losses.
 Such large investment, the report said, will help end hunger and malnutrition and achieve food security in the region by 2030.
 Future financing partnerships keen on fast-tracking agriculture sector development should take heed.
 Likewise, work on improving market connectivity and agricultural value chain linkages and promoting the adoption of climate-smart farming technologies should be smarter and more sustainable.
 From ongoing threats such as climate change to emerging new threats such as global pandemics, the need to protect food security in Asia and the Pacific just keeps getting stronger.

----

-#### Resources

-Briefing Note: Rural Development and Food Security Forum 2019 Rural Development and Food Security (Agriculture) Thematic Group Work Plan For 2020−2021

-Summary of the ADB-IFAD High-level Bilateral Meetings and Roundtable Discussion